sbrajesh/bp-redirect-to-profile/readme.txt

 Please note, The plugin must be activated network wide if you are using multisite.

 == Frequently Asked Questions ==
-= Does It stops Users from getting inside the wordpress dashboard = Yes, and No both.It does not allow user to directly go to the wordpress Mu backend, but if a user manually tries to go to the wordpress backend, It does not stops it.
+= Does It stops Users from getting inside the WordPress dashboard = Yes, and No both.It does not allow user to directly go to the WordPress Mu backend, but if a user manually tries to go to the WordPress backend, It does not stops it.
-This plugin's sole purpose is to redirect users to their buddypress profile on login.
+This plugin's sole purpose is to redirect users to their BuddyPress profile on login.

 == Changelog ==
+=== 1.2.1 ===
+Fixed a notice and tested with BuddyPress 2.5.2

 === 1.2 ===
 Code cleanup and testing with BuddyPress 2.3+